th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

 forwarding table (PFT).
 On the other hand, geometric routing doesn't need a table and can implement the PFF as a mathematical equation operating on the _forwarding element names_.
-In this respect, geometric routing looks like a magic bullet to network scalability -- the space complexity is O(1) -- but there are many challenges relating to the complexity of calculating greedy embeddings of graphs that are not static (a changing network where nodes enter and leave and links can fail) that currently make these solutions impractical at scale.
+In this respect, geometric routing looks like a magic bullet to routing table scalability -- it doesn't need one -- but there are many challenges relating to the complexity of calculating greedy embeddings of graphs that are not static (a changing network where routers and end-hosts enter and leave, and links can fail and return after repair) that currently make these solutions impractical at scale.
 We will focus on the solutions that use a PFT.

 They way the unicast layer is now defined, the PFT scales _linearly_ with the number of forwarding elements (n) in the layer, its space